Who's Behind Listverse?

 Alcoholic beverages are among the most consumed drinks in the world.
 Such is the case that currently, about 36 billion liters (9.5 billion gallons) of alcohol are consumed every year around the world, enough to fill more than 14,000 Olympic pools.
 So it is clear that alcohol and human beings are closely linked to each other.
 In fact, they seem to be so linked that the human body produces its own alcohol at all times.

-Ethanol is a naturally-occurring type of alcohol, created after fermentation of organic materials, and is the alcohol present in alcoholic beverages.
+Ethanol is a naturally occurring type of alcohol created after fermentation of organic materials and is the alcohol present in alcoholic beverages.
 In the human body, bacterial populations in the mouth and intestines are capable of producing ethanol endogenously.
 To do that, bacteria and yeast cause the fermentation of carbohydrates such as sugar in the gastrointestinal tract.
 This process generates small amounts of ethanol, which is subsequently introduced into the bloodstream.

 Ozone is an unstable substance.
 Being composed of three oxygen atoms, ozone tends to disintegrate into simpler molecules in minutes.
 For that reason, the ozone gas in the atmosphere must be continuously replenished and would decrease until almost disappearing if it were not for certain ozone-producing sources.
-Ultraviolet radiation, thunderstorms and human activities produce most of the ozone present on Earth.
+Ultraviolet radiation, thunderstorms, and human activities produce most of the ozone present on Earth.
 But your body also contributes to it.

 Nearly two decades ago, scientists discovered that the human body’s immune system produces ozone as a way to fight biological threats.
-Our bodies contain a type of cells called neutrophils, white blood cells coated with antibodies, which travel through the body to eliminate infectious bacteria and fungi.
+Our bodies contain cells called neutrophils, white blood cells coated with antibodies, which travel through the body to eliminate infectious bacteria and fungi.
 To do their job, neutrophils feed their antibodies with high-energy oxygen molecules.
 The antibodies then transform such molecules into ozone, which is useful for eliminating invasive bacteria.
 Neutrophils engulf the foreign microorganisms and bombard them with the newly created ozone molecules to destroy them.

 Since almost three-quarters of our body’s white blood cells are neutrophils, the amount of molecular ozone produced in each person is significant enough.
 However, this is not a good thing – ozone in large concentrations is harmful.
-At 25 kilometers (15.5 miles) above Earth, ozone composes a gas layer that protects Earth’s life from solar radiation.
-But near the ground, ozone contributes to air pollution, being one of the main components of the so-called “smog”.
+At 25 kilometers (15.5 miles) above Earth, ozone composes a gas layer protecting Earth’s life from solar radiation.
+But near the ground, ozone contributes to air pollution, being one of the main components of the so-called “smog.”
 And in the human body, ozone breaks down cholesterol, creating toxic molecules that accelerate the development of diseases such as atherosclerosis and arthritis.

 For humans, cyanide is an extremely toxic chemical compound.
 It kills in a short time by preventing cellular respiration in the organism.
 Cyanide’s lethality is more than proven; it has been used as a chemical weapon to kill countless people over the centuries.
 For that reason, it is surprising to know that cyanide exists naturally within the human body itself.

-Various concentrations of cyanide enter our bodies every day, since the chemical is present in the air, water and food we eat.
+Various concentrations of cyanide enter our bodies every day since the chemical is present in the air, water, and food we eat.
 In fact, foods such as apples and spinach are carriers of cyanide.
-But there is no need to panic – such concentrations are extremely small, in the order of a few micrograms per plant (for the record, a microgram equals one millionth of a gram).
+But there is no need to panic – such concentrations are extremely small, in the order of a few micrograms per plant (for the record, a microgram equals one-millionth of a gram).
 In contrast, an intake of 0.1 grams of cyanide is necessary to kill a 70-kilogram (154-pound) average person.

-The processes behind the absorption, production and detoxification of cyanide in the human organism are quite complex.
+The processes behind the absorption, production, and detoxification of cyanide in the human organism are quite complex.
 So we must thank our bodies for silently freeing ourselves from such a lethal poison.

 7 Radioactive Elements